DanSam5K/OOP-Tic-Tac-Toe-Game/README.md

 ### Main Objective

 In this project, we built a Tic Tac Toe game.
-The main goal is to put into practice the main concepts of Object Oriented Programming.
+The main goal is to put into practice the main concepts of Object-Oriented Programming.
 Particularly, classes and access to their attributes.

-## Game Intructions
+## Game Instructions

-After running in the terminal the command "bin/main.rb" to launch the game, follow the next steps:
+To run the game run the following command in the terminal "bin/main.rb", then follow the next steps:

 1. First Player should put their name (Only numbers are not allowed as names)
 2. Second Player should put their name (Only numbers are not allowed as names)
-3. Now first player can pick a number from 1 to 9 as displayed on the board, followed by second player
+3. Now the first player can pick a number from 1 to 9 as displayed on the board, followed by the second player
 4. Each of the players will take turns picking available numbers until a win condition is met
-5. To win the game, the player must have a series of consecutive signs that can be, 3 consecutive horizontal cells, 3 consecutive vertical cells or either of the 2 diagonals
+5. To win the game, the player must have a series of consecutive signs that can be, 3 consecutive horizontal cells, 3 consecutive vertical cells, or either of the 2 diagonals
 6. If no other moves are available and a win condition is not met, the game will end as a tie.

 Here is an example of a game where x is the winner